robertrouse/theographic-bible-metadata/Readme.txt

 	--BookName - The full name of the book --NumOfChapters - The number of chapters in the book.

 CrossRefIndex - Compilation of cross references obtained from R.A.
-Torrey's Treasury of Scripture Knowledge (Public Domain) and a cross-reference table obtained from Christoph Romhild.
-Duplicate cross-references have been excluded.
+Torrey's Treasury of Scripture Knowledge (Public Domain) Duplicate cross-references have been excluded.
 	Fields:
 	--VerseID - Primary verse by ID from the Verses table.
 	--VerseRefID - Verse ID (from Verses table) to which the primary verse refers.